Kvass: Cultural references

 In Tolstoy's War and Peace, French soldiers are aware of kvass on entering Moscow, enjoying it but referring to it as "pig's lemonade".
 In Sholem Aleichem's Motl, Peysi the Cantor's Son, diluted kvass is the focus of one of Motl's older brother's get-rich-quick schemes.

+Non-bread varieties

+A traditional drink made in Ukraine was pear and apple kvas, produced by keeping dried fruit in water for two months.
+This kind of drink was popular at banquets and also kept the population from consuming low-quality water.
+Another popular traditional speciality of Ukraine is beetroot kvas, which could be consumed as a drink or used as an ingredient of other dishes, most famously borshch.